 PUMPKINS WITH A PURPOSE – The proceeds from the Pumpkin Patch help support our youth and children’s ministry programs throughout the year, and also introduces others in the community to JFUMC through visiting the “Patch”.
 All the pumpkins are grown in Northern New Mexico on land leased from the Navajo Indian Reservation by Pumpkin Patch Fundraisers.
 The crops are planted, cared for and harvested by the people in the Navajo community, providing employment that helps them support their families.
 Pumpkins are shipped all over the United States to churches and organizations with no up front payments.
 When the fundraiser is concluded and final sales are calculated, the church keeps a percentage based on the sales.

-The JFUMC Pumpkin Patch will open for business during the first week of October 2020, and open daily through the month of October.
+The JFUMC Pumpkin Patch will open for business on October 11, 2020, and will be open daily through the month of October.
 The Pumpkin Patch is located at 87 Davis Street, across from Jefferson Elementary school and the train on Washington Street.
-More information will be posted soon with specific dates and times.
-The pumpkin patch proceeds support the youth and children’s ministries throughout the year with special projects, mission events and retreats.
+Hours are Mon.-Fri.
+3:30-7:30p, Sat.
+10a-7:30p, Sun.
+12-7:30p.

-THANKSGIVING MEAL MINISTRY – Every Thanksgiving Day, JFUMC members, and other volunteers, provide cooked turkey and sides, fill the meal boxes and deliver 300 – 400 meals to families in the surrounding community.
+THANKSGIVING MEAL MINISTRY – Every Thanksgiving Day, JFUMC members, and other volunteers, provide cooked turkey and sides, fill the meal boxes and delivers 300 – 400 meals to families in the surrounding community.

 OPERATION CHRISTMAS CHILD – Since 1993, more than 100 million boys and girls in over 130 countries have experienced God’s love through the power of simple shoebox gifts from Operation Christmas Child.
 Samaritan’s Purse works with local churches and ministry partners to deliver the gifts and share the life-changing Good News of Jesus Christ.
 Jefferson First members support Operation Christmas Child by packing shoeboxes and as a receiving center for the local area.